aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 ## Overview

 A Loris module consists of a group of pages that perform a specific function or assist with a specific task.
-In Loris, all active modules are shown as submenu items in the main menu on top of the page.
 Examples of modules include `Document Repository`, `Candidate List (Access Profiles)`, `Imaging Browser` ...

 ## Directory structure